GNOME/gnome-builder/doc/exploring.rst

 Project Greeter
 ===============

-When you start Builder, you will be greeted by the following window.
+When you start Builder, you will be asked to select a project to be opened:

 .. image:: figures/greeter.png
    :width: 555 px
    :align: center

 The window displays projects that were discovered on your system.
-By default, the ``~/Projects`` directory will be scanned for projects on startup.
+By default, the ``~/Projects`` directory will be scanned for projects when Builder starts.
 Projects you have previously opened will be shown at the top.

-Selecting a project row opens the project.
+Selecting a project row opens the project or pressing "Enter" will open the last project that was open.
-Alternatively, start typing to search the projects followed by "Enter" to open.
+You can also start typing to search the projects followed by "Enter" to open.

-Simply pressing "Enter" on startup will open your most-recently opened project.
+If you'd like to remove a previously opened project from the list, activate *Selection mode*.

-If you'd like to remove a previously opened project, use the checkmark button in the top right to activate "selection mode".
+Press the "Select" button in the top right corner to the left of the close application button and then select the row you would like to remove.
-Select the row you'd like to remove and then click "Delete" in the lower left corner of the window.
+Select the row(s) you'd like to remove and then click "Remove" in the lower left corner of the window.

 Workbench Window
 ================

 The application window containing your project is called the "**Workbench Window**".
-The workbench is split up into two main areas.
+The Workbench is split up into two main areas.
-At the top is the `Header Bar`_ and beneath that is the current "**Perspective**".
+At the top is the `Header Bar`_ and below is the current "**Perspective**".

-Builder has many perspectives, such as the Editor, Build Preferences, Application Preferences, and the Profiler.
+Builder has many perspectives, including the Editor, Build Preferences, Application Preferences, and the Profiler.

 Header Bar
 ==========

-Below shows the header bar.
+The header bar is shown below.
-This contains a button in the top-left for `Switching Perspectives`_.
+This contains a button in the top left for `Switching Perspectives`_.
-In the center is the "OmniBar" which cna be used to `Build your Project`_.
+In the center is the "OmniBar" which can be used to `Build your Project`_.

-To the right of the OmniBar is the Run button.
+To the right of the OmniBar is the *Run* button.
-Clicking the arrow next to it allows you to change how Builder will run your application.
+Clicking the arrow next to *Run* allows you to change how Builder will run your application.
-You can run normally, with a profiler, or Valgrind.
+You can run normally, with a profiler, or with Valgrind.

 On the right is the search box.
-Just type a few characters from the file you'd like to open and it will fuzzy search your project tree.
+Type a few characters from the file you would like to open and it will fuzzy search your project tree.
 Use "Enter" to complete the request and open the file.

-Right of the search box is the workbench menu.
+To the right of the search box is the workbench menu.
-You can find a few more options in here such as `Showing and Hiding Panels`_.
+You can find more options here such as `Showing and Hiding Panels`_.

 .. image:: figures/workbench.png